Study Leave A-Z

 Doctors on an OOPT will only be approved and funded where there is clear evidence linking the application to the specific curriculum requirement for the doctor’s individual specialty.

 Doctors on Parental Leave are eligible to apply for Study Leave.
-Please see additional information under Parental Leave within the A – Z.
+Please see additional information under Parental/Maternity Leave below.

 Doctors in their Period of Grace are not eligible for study leave funding.
 Once training has been completed any further professional development, skill, or knowledge acquisition during this period of time should be considered as continuous professional development (CPD).